4nthvny/4nthvny.github.io/aboutme.md

 # About Me

-Hi, I'm Anthony Rivera — a cybersecurity student and aspiring security engineer.
-I’m passionate about digital defense, open-source tools, and learning how things break so I can help fix them.
+Hi, I'm Anthony Rivera — a cybersecurity student and aspiring security professional.
+I’m passionate about digital defense and learning how things break so I can help fix them.

 This site is where I share:
 - 🛡️ Cybersecurity labs and writeups